Blendify/blender-manual/blender_docs/manual/render/post_process/color_management.rst

 We currently use the following color space rules:

 scene_linear
-   color space used for rendering, compositing, and storing all float precision images in memory. default_sequencer default color space for sequencer, *scene_linear* if not specified default_byte default color space for byte precision images and files, *texture_paint* if not specified. default_float default color space for float precision images and files, *scene_linear* if not specified.
+   Color space used for rendering, compositing, and storing all float precision images in memory. default_sequencer
+   Default color space for sequencer, *scene_linear* if not specified default_byte
+   Default color space for byte precision images and files, *texture_paint* if not specified. default_float
+   Default color space for float precision images and files, *scene_linear* if not specified.

 The standard Blender configuration also includes some support for `ACES <https://www.oscars.org/science-technology/sci-tech-projects/aces>`__